 Funeral Expenses Payment

 Further, if one parent is in receipt of benefits of tax credits or is receiving support for a mortgage interest loan, they may be eligible for a Funeral Expenses Payment.
 This will assist with the cost of the funeral; travel to the funeral; the cost of moving the deceased if over 50 miles away etc.

-How much you are able to claim depends on your individual circumstances and if you have any other ways of paying for the funeral.
+How much you can claim depends on your circumstances and if you have any other ways of paying for the funeral.

 The current limits are: